 Fresh raspberries are bursting with flavor.
 They are the perfect addition to any meal.
 We love adding them to a basic coffee cake recipe to create a delicious breakfast cake or snack that is worth sharing.
 Haley here from If You Give a Blonde a Kitchen and today I’m sharing my recipe for this berry coffee cake.
 It is tart, sweet and bursting with raspberries.

-- Step 1: Prepare the cinnamon streusel topping.
+First, prepare the cinnamon streusel topping.
 Whisk together the sugar, flour, cinnamon and salt.
 Cut in the butter with two forks until the mixture resembles a sand-like consistency.
 It should look like photo labeled D above.
 Set aside.

-- Step 2: Mix together two bowls of ingredients for the coffee cake.
+- Mix together two bowls of ingredients for the coffee cake.
 In one bowl, mix together the flour, baking powder and salt.
 In the second bowl, mix together the butter, sugar, egg and vanilla.

 - You can use either fresh raspberries or frozen raspberries.
 We like fresh best but it’s up to you.